Parliamentary.ai

 This bill will primarily affect:

-• **Children aged 10 and 11:** They would no longer be subject to criminal prosecution.
+• **Children aged 10 and 11:** They will no longer be subject to criminal prosecution.

 Powered by nyModel